guoylyy/SSE-Compiling-Course/ProjectTemplate/requirements/test01.md

 ### about shoes
-these must be  **comfortable shoes**, i bet you cloud walk all day in shoes _like_ that and not feel a thing.i wish i have shoes like that. my mama always said there’s an __awful__ lot you can tell about a person by their shoes.where they're gone, where they've *been*.
+these must be  **comfortable shoes**, i bet you cloud walk all day in shoes _like_ that and not feel a thing.i wish i have shoes like that. my mama always said there's an __awful__ lot you can tell about a person by their shoes.where they're gone, where they've *been*.

 ---